 The cost of Russian Blue kittens varies depending on bloodlines and other factors.
-The price of pet-quality Russian Blue kittens is usually around $400-$700, whereas show quality range from $800-$2,000.
+The price purebred Russian Blue kittens typically ranges from $800-$2,000 or more USD, depending on breeder reputation, whether the kitten is classified as pet quality or show quality, and other factors.
 Most reputable breeders maintain waiting lists due to the relatively rarity of the breed.
 Potential adopters should wait for kittens from legitimate breeders rather than simply grabbing the first kittens that become available.

 Because Russian Blue kittens tend to be naturally shy, timidity around strangers does not necessarily indicate that they will not make good pets.
 They just take longer to forge a bond than cats of most other breeds.
 Good early socialization practices when they are kittens can create a well-adjusted and less timid personality.

-Those who wish to save money and provide a home for an adult Russian Blue cat in need should contact Russian Blue Breed Support or visit PetFinder’s list of Russian Blue shelter cats available for adoption.
+To provide a home for an adult Russian Blue cat in need, do a search for Russian Blue rescues or visit PetFinder’s list of Russian Blue shelter cats available for adoption.